-Boundary Theme Representation Natural England Commentary AGLV Established relationship with the AONB to the south New ancillary gold club development has not interfered with the openness of the Green Belt or altered long views Includes limited built form and listed buildings of Cherkley Court Cultural associations to Lord Beaverbrook and Winston Churchill.
+Boundary Theme Representations Natural England Commentary AGLV Established relationship with the AONB to the south New ancillary gold club development has not interfered with the openness of the Green Belt or altered long views Includes limited built form and listed buildings of Cherkley Court Cultural associations to Lord Beaverbrook and Winston Churchill.
 Desirability: To protect as much of Surrey Hills outstanding landscape as possible More continuous landscape designation across the wider area Wider environmental and future lands management benefits for biodiversity, wildlife corridors Leaving the area out could impact on setting and scenic qualities of the existing and proposed AONB Extension Area.
 Boundary: Should extend north and west to A24 and B2033 and follow public rights of way along edge of Givons Grove.
 The current boundary is considered a superficial boundary. which cuts across the course from west to east.
 To the south of this, the land starts to dip southwards and views across the AONB open up increasing scenic qualities.
 Concerns regarding the landscape effects of the proposed golf course and hotel were raised by conservation bodies at the time the planning application was being decided.
 The Natural Beauty Assessment Report noted urban influences west of Stane Street including noise intrusion from the A24 and 'the more open character of this landscape and its less complex topography means that, whilst attractive, this area lacks the scenic qualities of the land further east.'
 In conclusion, the Natural Beauty Assessment Report stated 'the land to the west of Stane Street is affected by recreational uses and is transitional in terms of its landscape quality, becoming more influenced by the urban context as one moves west.
 In the south of the area the landscape slopes steeply towards the AONB and A24 corridor.
-Although heavily wooded, it contains the lose development of Givons Grove which is not considered suitable for inclusion within the AONB.
+Although heavily wooded, it contains the loose development of Givons Grove which is not considered suitable for inclusion within the AONB.
 The mansion house of Cherkley Court, and its designed gardens (now a hotel), have strong visual links to the wider AONB and steeply wooded slopes to the south.
 The existing AONB boundary in this location does not follow a clear feature on the ground and should be given particular scrutiny at the boundary setting stage.
 Overall, however, land to the west of Stane Street is not considered suitable for inclusion within the Candidate Area.'
-At the boundary assessment stage, particular scrutiny was given to the boundary around Cherkley Court/Beaverbrook 'where the existing AONB boundary does not follow a clear feature on the ground and should be given particular scrutiny at the ground.
-Whilst the wooded grounds and designed gardens of Cherkley Court/Beaverbrook 'where the existing AONB boundary does not follow a clear feature on the ground.
-Whilst the visually connected to the AONB, the associated comme
+At the boundary assessment stage, particular scrutiny was given to the boundary around Cherkley Court/Beaverbrook 'where the existing AONB boundary does not follow a clear feature on the ground.
+Whilst the wooded grounds and designed gardens of Cherkley Court were regarded as high quality and visually connected to the AONB, the associated commercial development of the area, in terms of additional buildings, car parking and golf club house, presented difficulties in identifying a suitable a